return-kr/return-kr/README.md

-- 👋 Hi, I’m Bhaskar Narayan
+- 👋 Hi, I’m Kr Bhaskar Narayan
-- 👀 I’m interested in Core Programming Basics and Development frameworks
+- 👀 I’m interested in Core Programming Basics and Mobile Development frameworks
-- 🌱 I’m currently learning JavaScript Frameworks
-- 💞️ I’m looking to collaborate on MNC
-- 📫 How to reach me: krbn1999@gmail.com
+- 📫 How to reach me: bn35257@gmail.com

 <!---
 return-kr/return-kr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.